 February 1 - March 28

 North Lake College was the national winner of the Recyclemania 2008, 2009, 2010, and 2011 Waste Minimization competitions, with an average 1,097 pounds per week of recyclables and 1,643 pounds of trash per week in 2012.
 That's an average of 0.36 cumulative pounds per person each week.

 In 2012, North Lake fell to second place, just one-eighth of one pound behind Valencia College in Orlando, Florida.
 In 2013, North Lake placed second again, one-third of a pound behind Valencia.

 Three simple words: reduce, reuse, recycle!
 Be mindful in reducing waste by using less and by selecting sustainable products.
 Wood, metal and other products can be 'reclaimed' and used again.
 Many items you purchase can be cleaned and reused or repurposed.
 Materials such as glass, paper, aluminum and certain types of plastic can be recycled.
 Even the smallest effort adds up to a more sustainable college, community and planet.

 Help care for our environment and engage in a little healthy competition at the same time.
-2013's competition is over, but start reducing your waste now to prepare for next year's RecycleMania.
+Start reducing your waste now to prepare for 2015's RecycleMania.
 North Lake needs your help to win back the title and reclaim Pin Man!

 Please email Brandon Morton

 , or call him at 972-273-3392 for more information.